Healing the next generation: native american program aims to break cycle of trauma and suicide

 Summary

 This study tested a program called Wakȟáŋyeža (Little Holy One) with 124 Native American caregivers and their 2-to-5-year-old children on a Northern Plains reservation.
-The program aimed to reduce trauma and stress in parents, improve parenting skills, and boost children's emotional health to lower their future risk of suicide and substance use.
-Results showed positive changes in caregiver trauma symptoms and parenting stress.
+The goal was to reduce trauma and stress in parents, improve parenting skills, and boost children's emotional and behavioral development to lower their future risk for suicide and substance use.
+The program was culturally adapted and delivered in the community.

 Disclaimer Read more